Soluling home Document home

-Localization should not be a single task that you perform after everything else but an ongoing process that continues throughout the product lifetime.
+Localization should not be a single task that you perform after everything else but an ongoing process throughout the product lifetime.
 Such kind of process is called continuous localization.
 Using Soluling, you can make the localization process a part of your development process.
 You can start localization at an early phase of the development, and the localization process can continue simultaneously with the development process.

 Traditionally location process contains three steps: Create a project, translate it, and finally build the localized files or database items.